 Harriet and husband Calvin, meanwhile, were thoroughly smitten with the Florida sunshine.
 She began writing columns for her brother Henry’s New York newspaper, The Christian Union.
-The stories would pass as Florida real estate advertisements today.
-They told of: "Three Vermont brothers, exhausted by the long, hard winters there" who travelled to Florida and farmed their way to happiness.
+Today hte stories would pass as Florida real estate advertisements aimed at New England snowbirds.
+They told of, “Three Vermont brothers, exhausted by the long, hard winters there,” who traveled to Florida and farmed their way to happiness.

 “The St. John’s is the grand water-highway through some of the most beautiful portions of Florida; and tourists, safely seated at ease on the decks of steamers, can penetrate into the mysteries and wonders of unbroken tropical forests.”

 She wrote glowingly of a land where flowers were to be had all winter long, the delights of sailing could be enjoyed in the dead of winter and trees were weighted down with oranges, peaches and other fruit.

 In one letter, according to the biography Harriet Beecher Stowe: A Life, she wrote: “Feeling quite young & frisky.
 I feel as if I had wings.
 Everything is so bright & the air is so soft.”